Guide to the Best Neighbourhoods in Montreal

 There’s no shortage of music and food festivals in Montreal, and the blues fest is one of those featuring some of the best blues musicians.

 Stroll through the beautiful botanical gardens under twinkle lights with a different featured theme each year.
 2022 is an ode to the Moon.

 November: La Grande Dégustation de Montréal, MTLàTABLE

 The largest wine event in eastern Canada where wine producers, brewers, and distillers from around the globe offer tastings.
-Also for foodies is MTLaTABLE where restaurants in some of the best gourmet neighborhoods across the city feature special menus.
+Also for foodies is MTLaTABLE where restaurants in some of the best gourmet Montreal neighbourhoods across the city feature special menus.